lionelblonde/dotfiles/README.md

 + Web Archives
 + QuicKey
 + LeechBlock NG
-    + in settings, make it so that it displays what needs to be reminded
+    + in settings, make it so that it displays what need be reminded
++ I still don't care about cookies
++ Blink: Automatic Focus & Concentration
+    + only useful to be reminded to mind time blindness

+YouTube-related:
++ Return YouTube Dislike
 + BlockTube
 + SponsorBlock
 + Youtube-shorts block
-+ I still don't care about cookies
-+ Turn Off YouTube Autoplay Next & Annotations (from unhook.app)
-+ Block YouTube Feed - Homepage, Sidebar Videos (from unhook.app)
-+ Turn Off YouTube Comments & Live Chat (from unhook.app)
++ RYS - Remove YouTube Suggestions

 [This one](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean#installation) need be downloaded and imported.